Article 3: General University Information

 Both failing to report hazing and hazing that does not result in serious bodily injury are Class B misdemeanors.
 Hazing that results in serious bodily injury is a Class A misdemeanor.
 Hazing resulting in a death is a state jail felony.
 An organization found guilty of hazing may be fined $5,000 to $10,000 or, for incident causing personal injury or property damage, an amount double the loss or expenses incurred because of the hazing incident.

 It is not a defense to prosecution that the person hazed consented to the hazing activity.

-Any person reporting a specific hazing incident to the Dean of the College for Student Success or other appropriate institutional official is immune from civil and criminal liability unless the report is in bad faith or malicious.
+Any person reporting a specific hazing incident to the Vice President of Student Success or other appropriate institutional official is immune from civil and criminal liability unless the report is in bad faith or malicious.